anish2604/Camping-Buddy/README.md

 # Camping-Buddy
-This is a website made to search for camping grounds all over India.
+This is a website made to search for camping grounds all over India.It is made with lot of efforts.

 *Features*
 - Renting Camping Equipments.